grandma-collaboration/icare/docs/dev_guide/index.md

 ### Updating SkyPortal and the extensions (development)

-To update the version of SkyPortal that is pinned in the app, we can use the `update` command as such:
+To update the version of SkyPortal that is pinned in the repo, we can use the `update` command as such:
 ```
 ./grandma.sh run --do_update
 ```

 This will update the version of SkyPortal that is pinned in the app.
 When doing so, we are basically running a `git diff` to see which files have been modified.
-If some of these files are also the files we have modified in the extensions folder, we also need to merge new changes into the extensions folder.
-If we don't do this, when replacing skyportal's files by the files in the extensions folder, we'll lose the changes we new changes from SkyPortal.
-Besides from missing on new features, it is very likely to break the app.
-Which is why, when we detect that some skyportal changes affect the files in extensions, we give the user 3 choices:
+If some of those files are also the files we have copied and modified in the extensions folder, we need to merge new changes in the extensions folder.
+If we don't do this, when replacing skyportal's files by the files in the extensions folder, we'll lose new changes.
+And besides from missing on new features, it is very likely to break the app.
+Which is why, when we detect that some skyportal changes affect the files in extensions, we give the user 3 choices to choose from:

 - Stop running the app, and merge new changes in the extensions folder.
 The user can then go to the extensions folder and fix potential merge conflict before running the app again.
 - Update SkyPortal and run the app without updating files in the extensions folder.
 This will likely break the app.